Skip to content

 kubectl apply -f <file> --dry-run=client

-Module 0.5: Exam Strategy - Three-Pass Method - The strategy that maximizes your score.
+Module 0.5: Exam Strategy - Three-Pass Method - The strategy that maximizes your score by balancing speed, precision, and the triage of complex questions.